-The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, due to related parties, and convertible debentures.
+The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, due to related parties, convertible debentures and loans.
 The Company designated its cash and receivables as loans and receivables, which are measured at amortized cost.
-Accounts payable and accrued liabilities, due to related parties and convertible debentures are designated as other financial liabilities, which are measured at amortized cost.
+Accounts payable and accrued liabilities, due to related parties, convertible debentures and loans are designated as other financial liabilities, which are measured at amortized cost.